xieweiAlex/English_Learning/words/2024/words-May-24.md

+hydrogen peroxide.

+cudgel, baton.
+Do we need to upskill?
+grotesque facial distortions.
+a lifestyle of grotesque luxury.

+Many in mainstream science and medicine look at all this slightly **askance**.
+He looked at her **askance**, and said nothing. -

 But the **corollary** of better performance is higher pay. -
 ??

 Do you have the patience to wait till your mud settles and the water is clear?
-Can you remain unmoving till the right action arises by itself?
+Can you remain **unmoving** till the right action arises by itself?

-China’s giant solar industry is in turmoil - Overcapacity has caused prices—and profits—to tumble.
+China’s giant solar industry is **in turmoil** - Overcapacity has caused prices—and profits—to **tumble**.
 **Canvassing** the blockchain… Trump has embraced crypto, both as a fundraising tool and as a constituency.